Moving to Marlboro NJ: 10 Things to Love About Living in Marlboro

 The Scoop on Marlboro's Booming Job Market

-The job market in Marlboro remains steady, with an unemployment rate of just over 5%.
+The job market in Marlboro remains steady, with an unemployment rate that typically hovers just below the national average.

 Many Marlboro residents commute to employers in New York City.
 Manhattan is less than an hour away by car and is accessible by various public transportation options from many of the best neighborhoods in Marlboro.
 That said, there are many employers in Monmouth County, too.
 Many Marlboro residents commute to nearby communities like Freehold Township, Old Bridge, and the city of Newark, all of which are less than a 20-minute drive.